 Creating the receiver in Raft is quite an accomplishment.
 You’ll need to research the Blueprint: Receiver at the Research table then place three antennas down.

-However, most players place the antennas then find they’re receiving a notification saying “wrong altitude”.
-Naturally, you’d think placing the antennas higher up on your raft will resolve the issue.
+However, most players place the antennas and then find they’re receiving a notification saying “wrong altitude”.
+Naturally, you’d think placing the antennas higher up on your raft would resolve the issue.

-However, placing the antenna as high as you possible can won’t resolve the issue.
+However, placing the antenna as high as you can won’t resolve the issue, and will simply waste your time and resources, without actually solving anything.

 First, you’ll need to make sure you place your Raft antennas around two blocks high.
 If you have an upper level to your Raft, this is a good option.